Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Living in a rural area allows us to keep a small flock of backyard chickens for collecting fresh eggs and raising baby chicks.
 We plant a vegetable garden every spring, and we grow a variety of fruits including strawberries, raspberries, blueberries, and figs. We encourage our kids to spend a lot of time outdoors to connect with the surrounding woodlands and the local wildlife.
 But goats?

 Persistence pays off (along with good grades and demonstrating a strong sense of responsibility).
 She researched endlessly, peppering us continually with facts about goat care and the different types of goats along with their traits and their behaviors.
 Her research led her to decide on pygmy goats, a small breed that is raised primarily for meat.
 And as we learned, some folks keep pygmy goats just as pets.

 As fate would have it, a friend happened to know someone who breeds pygmy goats.
-Our timing was good, as her backyard herd had just given birth to about 20 little baby goats.
+Our timing was good as her backyard herd had just given birth to about twenty baby goats.
 The young goats were still several weeks away from being ready to leave their mothers, but we were welcome to come by and pick out a couple of baby goats.

 So now, we have two baby pygmy goats.
 Of course, we had to build a goat pen.
 These little critters are incredibly cute friendly, and I've also learned that pygmy goats can be fun and interesting pets!

 Oliver and Delilah are purebred Pygmy goats.
 That's Delilah on the left, posing on a rock in their goat pen with her half-brother.
 The kids are around four months old at this point, about 14 inches tall at the shoulder and weigh almost 20 pounds.
 They are very, very cute.